 Used together in Orenda’s CV-600 and CV-700 products, enzymes and surfactants are a formidable team against organic waste.
-Their purpose is to clear a path for chlorine to disinfect the bacteria in water, rather than spend its energy dealing with the organic waste.
+They clear a path for chlorine to disinfect the bacteria in water, rather than getting reduced dealing with the organic waste.
 Chlorine doesn't know the difference.

 That deserves repeating: Orenda enzymes do not disinfect pool water—chlorine does.
 Enzymes digest organic waste to clear the path for chlorine to do its job more effectively.

 Orenda Technologies uses a proprietary blend of surfactants and enzymes; the only blend on the market that is both NSF/ANSI® Standard 50 and NSF/ANSI® Standard 60 Certified as “generally regarded as safe” for drinking water.
 Amazingly, Orenda’s products, while harmless to people, are incredibly effective in treating swimming pools.
 Even the nastiest ones.